Chess Mail logo Correspondemce Chess history book

 Recognised by FIDE as the world governing body for correspondence chess: ICCF makes rules, awards titles and runs the most comprehensive and authoritative CC rating list.
 ICCF was founded in 1951 and the legal successor to previous international bodies ICCA and IFSB (pre-WW2 European body).

 IECC does not run championships or award bogus titles.
-It does have a wide range of other events including friendly matches.
-Its most controversial feature is its attempt to ban the use of computer analysis - so if you like to avoid computer opponents, you have a better chance with IECC.
-A major article on IECC appeared in Chess Mail 7/2002.
+It once had a wide range of other events including friendly matches.
+Its most controversial feature was its attempt to ban the use of computer analysis - so if you like to avoid computer opponents, you had a better chance with IECC.
+A major article on IECC appeared in Chess Mail 7/2002 but all has changed now.
+The last update to its game archive was for December 2022 games although its website still exists.
+Its activities may have migrated to the chess.com server.

 Back to the top of this page